 Lígia F Coelho

-51 Pegasi b Fellow at Cornell University
+51 Pegasi b Fellow at Caltech

 About me

-By integrating astrophysics and planetary science with biology, I develop new frameworks for the study of exoplanet biosignatures that challenge existing paradigms in the field.
-My approach combines fieldwork in extreme environments, remote sensing, laboratory experiments, and modeling to address one of humanity’s most profound questions: whether life exists beyond Earth.
+- My approach combines fieldwork in extreme environments, laboratory experiments, and modeling to address one of humanity’s most profound questions: whether life exists beyond Earth.

-My academic interests also extend to innovation in space engineering.
+- My academic interests also extend to innovation in space engineering.
 I design experiments aimed at improving astronaut comfort and sustainability during spaceflight and, in 2025, I led the first study to test menstrual cups under spaceflight conditions.

 My work has been recognized with prestigious awards, including a 51 Pegasi b Fellowship from the Heising-Simons Foundation.
 In 2022, I was the sole Portuguese recipient of the Fulbright-Schuman Fellowship for Scholars.